scents of the soul olfactory jewels all natural perfumes

 Natural extracts, essential oils, and absolutes are among Earth’s most expensive things.
 Consider that gold and diamonds last forever, while natural essences, some of which are more expensive than gold, last only for a few hours when applied to the skin for our pleasure.
 Five tons of rose petals make one kilogram of rose essence, millions of hand-picked jasmine or orange flowers…

-As Luca Turin explained, mainstream fragrances simply cannot afford anymore to use them because of their price: “The big six perfumery firms are aroma chemicals manufacturers, and it is in their interest to keep naturals, with their attendant problems of price and quality fluctuations, to a bare minimum.
+As Luca Turin explained, mainstream fragrances simply cannot afford to use them anymore because of their price: “The big six perfumery firms are aroma chemicals manufacturers, and it is in their interest to keep naturals, with their attendant problems of price and quality fluctuations, to a bare minimum.
 Just how bare that minimum can be has become clear in the last five years, during which the cost of a «fine fragrance» formulation has gone down by half and the quality by nine-tenths.
 Good frags have almost disappeared: there are 500 launches each year, but only a dozen are worth smelling twice.”

 The price of Natural fragrances is naturally higher than the mainstream ones because they are olfactory jewels made with olfactory gems that have a much higher cost than synthetic essences.
 Anybody may argue that he likes glass beads more than emeralds and rubies, but the superior beauty of gems over glass and plastic beads is not a question of opinion but of understanding.
 This is equally true for the natural ingredients that compose natural fragrances.